-Short Hills NJ Refusal to Submit to Breath Test in an School Zone
+Short Hills Refusal to Submit to Breath Test in an School Zone

 DWI violations and Refusal charges are always treated seriously by New Jersey law enforcement, prosecutors, and judges.
 This is doubly true when the violation occurred in an area where children are present because the State has a duty to protect children from harm or risk of injury.
 As a result, you could be looking at significant penalties if you are convicted of Refusal in a School Zone.

-The DWI defense attorneys at the Tormey Law Firm understand that your ability to drive, legally and without limitation, is very important.
+The DWI defense attorneys at our firm understand that your ability to drive, legally and without limitation, is very important.
 That’s why we will do everything possible to defend you against your Refusal charges and help you maintain your driving privileges.
 We represent clients in Essex County courtrooms on a daily basis.
 Whether you have been charged with a first offense DWI in Newark, a DUI in Bloomfield, or Refusal in School Zone anywhere else in Essex County, we can help you.
 Call 201-654-3464 to discuss your case.